bramrodrigo89/second-milestone-project/README.md

 - Cryptocurrencies Watch Dashboard
 - Include more complex chart features, such as mixed chart types to display volume stock data in every graph.
 - SSE Streaming for displayed data coming from the IEX cloud
+- Include number input option for increasing or decreasing stock shares in addition to icon buttons.
 - Back-End Development
 - Include interactive stock chart analysis tools for the graphs.